DTYK/2020-singapore-general-election-sentiments/README.md

 Twitter has top 50 words that have more balanced sentiments between positive and negative compared to Reddit.

 Both have the most word used in the posts - “winning”.
 The context of this most used word is likely on the hope in winning the constituency the candidates that are contesting in.
-Moving later into the election process, the winning candidates would be happy, and the democracy in Singapore has made progress with the official appointment of the Leader of the Opposition.
-Both words “happy” and “progress” are the other top few positive words in Twitter.
+Moving later into the election process, the winning candidates would be happy, and the democracy in Singapore has made progress with the official appointment of the Leader of the Opposition.<sup>[3](#footnote3)</sup> Both words “happy” and “progress” are the other top few positive words in Twitter.

 In contrast, the top few most negative words in Twitter are “bad”, “lost” and “disappointed”.
 These words are likely due to candidates that are hopeful to win but did not in the end.
-This may also be related to another GRC lost by the incumbent.
+This may also be related to another GRC lost by the incumbent.<sup>[4](#footnote4)</sup>

 #### Comparison between Three Sentiment Dictionaries